Women's Wellness and Healthy Aging

 Smart lifestyle decisions, like exercising more and drinking less alcohol, can help you stay healthy well into old age.
 The Johns Hopkins Women’s Wellness and Healthy Aging Program can help you make the decisions that are right for you.

-Go Red for Women l Red Chair Series with Dr. Erin Michos
+Go Red for Women: Red Chair Series with Dr. Erin Michos

-Dr. Erin Michos, Associate Director of Preventive Cardiology and Director of Women’s Cardiovascular Health Research at The Johns Hopkins Ciccarone Center, shares her expertise with host Jennifer Nickoles.
-In her clinical practice, alongside prevention, Dr. Michos is also passionate about cardio-obstetrics: the intersection between cardiovascular disease and pregnancy.
-She gives insight on this important collaboration and explains how pregnancy can sometimes unmask or exacerbate existing heart conditions.
-Dr. Michos' research largely focuses on risk factors that specifically affect women, and notes the fastest growing rate of heart disease currently is in middle-age women.
+Alongside prevention in her clinical practice, Erin Michos, Director of Women’s Cardiovascular Health Research at The Johns Hopkins Ciccarone Center, is passionate about cardio-obstetrics: the intersection between cardiovascular disease and pregnancy.
+She gives insight on this collaboration and explains how pregnancy can unmask or exacerbate existing heart conditions.